 However, this basic impedance value does not indicate whether the component is purely resistive, inductive, or capacitive.
 Therefore, the LCR meter must determine the nature of the impedance — whether it represents resistance, inductance, or capacitance.
 To distinguish between these parameters, the LCR meter measures the phase angle between the voltage and current waveforms.
 It checks whether the current leads or lags the voltage, and based on this information, it identifies whether the component is capacitive, inductive, or purely resistive.

-Since the frequency of the applied AC signal is known to the instrument, the LCR meter can accurately analyze the timing of the voltage and current waveforms.
+Since, the instrument knows the frequency of the applied AC signal, it can accurately analyze the timing of the voltage and current waveforms.
 It detects the instant when each waveform reaches its peak (maximum value) and calculates the time gap between these two peaks.
 From this time difference, the instrument determines the phase angle, which ultimately helps in identifying the nature of the impedance.

 The LCR meter measures the inductive reactance of a component.
 Using this value, it can easily calculate the inductance (in henries) using the formula \(X_L= 2\pi f L, \) where \(X_L\) is the inductive reactance and f is the frequency.
 Similarly, it can calculate the capacitance from the measured capacitive reactance \(X_C\) using the appropriate formula \(X_C = \frac{1}{2\pi f C}\).

-For inductance measurement the frequency of the ac input signal is kept high.
+The instrument injects high frequency ac signal for inductance measurement.
 Because at high frequency the capacitive reactance of the circuit becomes very negligible.
-Hence the influence of capacitance on inductance measurement is minimized.
+Hence it minimize the influence of capacitance on inductance measurement.
 In the same way, when we measure a capacitance value we keep the feeding frequency as low as possible.
-Because, at low frequency, the inductor behaves as short-circuit hence, the influence of inductance on the capacitance measurement is minimized.
+Because, at low frequency, the inductor behaves as short-circuit hence, it minimize the influence of inductance on the capacitance measurement.

 In short, we can say, an LCR meter operates by applying a low-magnitude AC signal to the component under test.
 It measures the voltage across and the current through the component, calculates the impedance, and then determines the inductance (L), capacitance (C), or resistance (R) based on the frequency and the phase relationship between the measured voltage and current.